 The other information comprises the information included in the Report and Financial Statements, other than the financial statements and our auditor's report thereon.
-The Board members are responsible for the other information contained within the annual report.
+The directors are responsible for the other information contained within the annual report.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

-We have reviewed the Board's statement on Hendre Limited's compliance with the Welsh Government circular RSL 02/10 'Internal controls and reporting'.
-We are not required to express an opinion on the effectiveness of Hendre Limited's system of internal control.
+We have reviewed the Board's statement on the Association's compliance with the Welsh Government circular RSL 02/10 'Internal controls reporting'.
+We are not required to express an opinion on the effectiveness of the Association's system of internal control.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.

-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether this gives rise to a material misstatement in the financial statements themselves.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Opinion on other matters prescribed by the Welsh Government circular RSL 02/10 'Internal controls and reporting'
+Opinions on other matters prescribed by the Welsh Government circular RSL 02/10 'Internal controls reporting'